bkaheel/MixMatch/README.md

 # MixMatch

 NOTE: During the development of the application, I was experiencing technical difficulties with Git and GitHub and was addressing the issue with GitHub.
-Therefore, design elements of the application were designed and developed by me and the code was sent to [Millie Kembe](https://github.com/mkembe) to be pushed and committed to GitHub.
+Therefore, design elements of the application were designed and developed by [Benjamin Kaheel](https://github.com/bkaheel) and the code was sent to [Millie Kembe](https://github.com/mkembe) to be pushed and committed to GitHub.
 All functionality and integration is designed and developed by [Millie Kembe](https://github.com/mkembe).

 ### Description
 This is a music-based social networking application that allows users to see what their friends are listening to and get song recommendations based on popular music within a user's network.